yabhinav/abhinav.github.io/_posts/2018-04-11-data-access-and-protection.markdown

   * `.snapshot` directory
   * Exists even if empty
 * Not visible to `ls –ltarh` command
-* Accessed via NFS or Hadoop shell possibe if we include `.snapshot` in the query path.
+* Accessed via NFS or Hadoop shell possible if we include `.snapshot` in the query path.

 ### Snapshot Architecture